 The desert ecosystem can be a subtle one, with what seems to be hard scrabble and cacti in fact being a rich habitat filled with unique plants and animals supremely adapted to the harsh environment.
 Expert naturalists from the Anza-Borrego Desert Natural History Association help you unlock the desert’s mysteries on guided walks and talks.
 One favourite: a hike in Borrego Palm Canyon to spot desert bighorn sheep.
-On full-moon nights, take a Hike to the Moon walk, including telescopes for close-ups of our brilliant celestial neighbour as it rises into the night sky.
+On full moon nights, join the Hike to the Moon walk, including telescopes for close-ups of our brilliant celestial neighbour as it rises into the night sky.

-A guided tour in an off-road Jeep or Hummer is a great way to explore, and to learn about unique plants and wildlife.
-California Overland offers a variety of tours, as well as special camping overnights, including stargazing by telescope, setting up and breaking down camp, and gourmet meals.
+A guided tour in an off road Jeep or Hummer is a great way to explore, and to learn about unique plants and wildlife.
+California Overland offers a variety of tours, as well as special camping over night, including stargazing by telescope, setting up and breaking down camp, and gourmet meals.

 A little further along, you come upon lush willows and the sound of little waterfalls